richardr1126/bsky-sentiment-web/README.md

 - Link to GitHub repository
 - Responsive layout

+### PostStreamTabs

+Tab navigation component that:
+- Provides sentiment filtering options (all, positive, negative, neutral)
+- Uses Base UI Tabs component for accessibility
+- Displays icons for each sentiment type
+- Responsive design with text labels on larger screens

 ### PostStream

 Connects to the `/api/stream` endpoint and manages the live feed of posts.
 Features include:
 - Real-time connection status indicator
 - Pause/resume functionality when scrolling
 - Automatic reconnection on connection loss
-- Sentiment filtering (all, positive, negative, neutral)
 - Maintains a rolling window of the last 25 posts for display
 - Pending post counter when paused
+- Duplicate post tracking

 ### PostCard